B2. Operations

 Point out that the quantity of 5 interlocking cubes has been distributed in 4 different ways.

 Note: Students may have built a train with 5 cars of the same colour, which is associated with the addition fact 5 + 0 = 5.
-It is important to point out that the train YBYBY also represents 2 + 3 = 5, but does not conform to the activity guidelines.
+It is important to point out that the train YBYBY also represents 2 + 3 = 5, but does not follow the rules for trains.

 Consolidation of Learning